ogbigboss/how-i-got-my-netflix-show-cancelled/ANON.md

 The login page being the first page I looked at had a lot to do with the website in question - the company's "app." website to manage data, not it's more sales oriented main "www." website - locking you out until you login... like... many if not most data oriented websites.

-While looking at the login page for Flatley Inc's site, I noticed they were using a third party provider for authentication that I was familiar with - _Auth0_.
-Now, if you asked me to my _face_ my opinion on whether a company like Flatley Inc - dozens of developers, 8 figures in funding - needs or ought to be relying on a third party provider for something like authentication, I'd be more polite.
+While looking at the login page for Senger-Huel's site, I noticed they were using a third party provider for authentication that I was familiar with - _Auth0_.
+Now, if you asked me to my _face_ my opinion on whether a company like Senger-Huel - dozens of developers, 8 figures in funding - needs or ought to be relying on a third party provider for something like authentication, I'd be more polite.

 I'm pretty sure I said some judgemental things, and out loud but to myself as I said before, such as: